 I have come up with this strategy: One’s life work will always be full of competitors.
 I think one should look around every so often to see what the competition is up to.
 Rather than feeling threatened by the competition, why not see it as a sign of flattery and inspiration.
 Flattery because it proves that your ideas are sound.
 Inspiring because it can motivate and make you even better.
 Remember, what you do is unique and special.
 Keep highlighting your uniqueness and what it is that you can deliver that is different from the rest of the crowd.

-The basic rule of branding is for you to create outstanding content.
+The basic rule of a career brand strategy is for you to create outstanding content.
 It’s as simple as that.

 Why not develop a huge arsenal of superb content: your views on current affairs (newsjacking), great stories and blogs.
 Terrific photos, interesting interviews and so on.